Grey Columns

 In the late 19th and early 20th centuries, Macon County became a focal point for African American progress and education.
 Booker T. Washington founded the Tuskegee Institute (now Tuskegee University) in 1881, an historically black college that played a crucial role in promoting education and self-sufficiency for African Americans.
 The institute attracted prominent African American educators, scientists, and civil rights advocates, and the legacy of their work continues to influence the county today.
 Macon County is now known for its historic sites, educational institutions, and diverse cultural heritage, serving as a reminder of its vibrant past.

-This timeline provides a condensed summary of the historical journey of Macon County, Alabama.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Macon County, Alabama.

 • 1832 - Macon County was established on December 18, 1832, as a territorial county in Alabama.